MartinMiles/awesome-sitecore/readme.md

 - [Sitecore.SharedSource.CMP.Connector.Extensions](https://github.com/josedbaez/Sitecore.SharedSource.CMP.Connector.Extensions) - Extends Sitecore Connect for Sitecore CMP 2.0.0 so images set on CMP entities can be synchronised using the xml format used by Sitecore Connect™ for Sitecore DAM 2.0.0, so this module is required.
 - [Starter Kit for Content Hub with Next.js and GraphQL](https://github.com/konabos/Next.js-Starter-kit-using-GraphQL-and-Sitecore-Content-Hub-Content-as-a-Service) - Content Hub headless starter kit.
 - [Focal point cropping](https://github.com/robhabraken/content-hub-focal-point-cropping) - Focal point cropping for Content Hub.
+- [VS Solution Example for Content Hub](https://github.com/Sitecore/ContentHub-VS-Solution-Example) - A visual Studio Solution Example to download and base any Content Hub Development on, featuring Intellisense, Sync of scripts, Debugging and Unit-Testing.

 ## Content Search